albertgt/notes/README.md

 8. get latest remote repo files using "git pull" in the main folder
-9. if you have messed up your local repo and just want to pull latest from remote repo use "git reset --hard" then "git pull"
+9. if you have messed up your local repo and just want to pull latest from remote repo use "git reset --hard" then "git pull" this will lose an changes, if you want to save ur changes first you can first use "git stash" then the hard reset later if you want to apply your changes, use "git stash apply"